MartinMa28/Algorithms_review/README.md

 Coin Exchange 2: Unbounded knapsack problem
 Remove Invalid Parentheses: BFS with 2 queues find all of candidates level be level
 Kth Smallest Element in a Sorted Matrix: Using binary search or min heap

+### Nov.19 2019
+Basic Calculator II: Use a queue to evaluate an expression, which doesn't contain parentheses.
+Basic Calculator: Use a stackt to evaluate an expression, which does have parentheses, but only has plus and minus operators.
+Integer Break & Rod Cut: Similar to unbounded knapsack problem, 1 dimensional dynamic programming.
+Cut Ribbon: Find the proper length of the ribbon using binary search.
+All Nodes Distance K in Binary Tree: Convert a binary tree (acyclic connected directed graph) to an undirected graph.
+And then find the nodes using BFS.

+#### TBD
+Word Ladder
+Binary Tree Maximum Path Sum